 Arrearage: Past due, unpaid child support owed by the obligor.
 If the obligor has arrearages, he or she is said to be “in arrears”.

 Obligee: The person, state or tribal agency, or other entity to which child support is owed.
-Also referred to as a custodial party when the money is owed to the person with primary custody of the child.

 What are Lump Sum Payments?

 Lump sum payments are income and can be garnished to collect support arrears (past due support).

 Lump sum payments include, but are not limited to:

 |*Stock options and dividends

 |*Lottery, casino, and racino winnings

 Supplemental Security Income (SSI) benefits from the Social Security Administration or vacation payouts are not eligible.